"MASTERFUL... EXUDES A SPIRITUALITY THAT'S MATCHLESS IN THE LOCAL DANCE SCENE."

 Katie Moore - Business Development Manager

-Katie began her dance training at Delaware Valley Dance Academy in Colmar, PA.
+Katie Moore began her dance training at Delaware Valley Dance Academy in Colmar, PA.
 She has attended dance intensives with Burklyn Ballet Theatre (Johnson, VT), South Carolina Summer Dance Conservatory (Columbia SC), LEVY Dance (San Francisco, CA), and a residency program with T. Lang Dance (Atlanta, GA).
 In summer of 2014 Katie completed Philadanco's summer training program and was a member of Philadanco's second company Danco2 (D2).
 Katie received her BFA in performance and choreography from Temple University in 2016.
-In addition, she completed a general business studies minor, was a student of the Temple Honors program, and a member of the following organizations- D2D: Dare to Dance, Honors Creatives, and the National Society of Collegiate Scholars.
+In addition, she completed a general business studies minor, was a student of the Temple Honors program, and a member of D2D: Dare to Dance, Honors Creatives, and the National Society of Collegiate Scholars.
 In fall of 2015, Katie was elected as the Boyer College of Music and Dance representative for the student board of campus recreation.
 Katie is also the recipient of the Rose Vernick Scholar Award, the Boyer College Alumni Award, and was elected to Who's Who in American Universities and Colleges.
-Passionate about arts administration and non-profit management, Katie has completed administrative internships with BalletX, as well as part-time positions with the Performance Garage, The Lady Hoofers, Birds on a Wire Dance Theatre, and Kun-Yang Lin/Dancers.
+Passionate about arts administration and non-profit management, Katie has completed administrative internships with BalletX, as well as part-time positions with the Performance Garage, The Lady Hoofers, and Birds on a Wire Dance Theatre.
+Katie became the Business Development Manager of Kun-Yang Lin/Dancers in June 2016.

 Jessica Warchal-King is a performer, choreographer, educator, and dance advocate in Philadelphia.
 A graduate of Muhlenberg College with degrees in dance and anthropology, Jessica received her MFA in Dance from Temple University in 2010.
 Jessica is also a member of the Nora Gibson Performance Project and has performed for independent choreographers Jeffrey Peterson, Lisa Kraus, Tiffany Mills, Deana DeHart, Pat Catterson, Danny Buraczewski, Jacques d'Amboise, and Nicholas Leichter.
 Her choreography has been presented throughout Pennsylvania, New York, New Jersey, Virginia, and Washington DC.
 Jessica is an adjunct professor at Widener University and Muhlenberg College, teaches Dance for PD (dance classes for people with Parkinson's Disease), and is a Certified Power Pilates Mat I & II Instructor.
 She is the curator and co-founder of the InHale Performance Series at the Chi Movement Arts Center, home of Kun-Yang Lin/Dancers.
 Jessica joined KYL/D in 2010.